Robbe7730/RCPU_OS/README.md

 - The program expects a 16bit addressable memory space with the program loaded starting at 0
 - The binary contains pre-allocated space, which will be loaded with the program
+- All strings are ASCII (7 bit), not Latin-1

 [rcpu]: https://github.com/redfast00/RCPU
 [rust-os-blog]: https://os.phil-opp.com/